COVID-19 Testing Plan

 - The health center offers daily testing for symptomatic individuals.

 - Appointments are available Monday through Thursday from 8 a.m. to 4:30 p.m. and Friday from 9:30 a.m. to 4:30 p.m.

 - No appointments are available between noon and 1 p.m.

 - These tests are nasal swabs.
 Health center staff will call you with test results.

 - For questions regarding results, call the nurse line at 330-672-2326.

 - You also may create an account at Quest Diagnostics, the lab processing results for the health center.

 2. Athletics Testing

-- During the summer and fall of 2021, Kent State student-athletes, athletics staff and auxiliary groups that are part of sporting events, including members of the marching band, cheerleading and dance squads, and their personnel will undergo COVID-19 testing in accordance with athletics rules and procedures which are governed by the NCAA and MAC.
+- During the fall of 2021, Kent State student-athletes, athletics staff and auxiliary groups that are part of sporting events, including members of the marching band, cheerleading and dance squads, and their personnel will undergo COVID-19 testing in accordance with athletics rules and procedures which are governed by the NCAA and MAC.
 This group will receive instructions for testing from their coaches and staff.

 - Athletics will continue to perform surveillance testing for all those involved with sports that are in season and will test a percentage of those who are involved in athletics whose sports are not in season.